-This Oregon Heating and Energy Assistance Programs.
-Low-income families in Oregon who are having difficulty paying energy and utility bills can receive assistance from several local and regional organizations.
-These energy programs sponsored by utility companies and the government offer assistance with electricity, gas, and making mandatory repairs to make your home more energy-efficient.
+Low-income families in Oregon can get help with heating and energy.
+If you are having difficulty paying energy and utility bills can receive financial help from 15 local and regional programs that pay heating and cooling bills.
+These energy programs are sponsored by utility companies and the government offers assistance with electricity, gas, and making mandatory repairs to make your home more energy-efficient.
 Let’s see what they have to offer you.

 1. LIRAP Energy Assistance

-LIRAP Stands for Local Income Rate Assitance Program.
+LIRAP Stands for Local Income Rate Assistance Program.
 It is a program that is run by the state of Oregon’s Community action agencies.
 Private donations fund the program, so there are sometimes limited funds.
 If you are eligible, LIRAP provides energy assistance grants to help you pay for your gas bill.
-The eligibility for LIRAP is the same requirements as the eligibility for LIHEAP.
+The eligibility for LIRAP if your gross family income is at or below the US Federal Poverty Guidelines.
 You apply through your local community action agency, which you can find through the link below.

 2. Project Share